 Mount Holyoke Financial Aid

-Any aid that you receive from Mount Holyoke, including any merit assistance, will not travel with you to other institutions.
+Aid received from Mount Holyoke, including any merit assistance, does not travel to other institutions.
 This also applies to employment based aid (such as Tuition Exchange.)

 A student approved for an academic leave of absence may use any federal, state or outside aid for which she is eligible, to help fund the cost of an academic leave semester.
 Federal Direct Student Loans and Pell Grants generally travel with the student to a new institution; consult with SFS staff for details.
 Students who expect to use federal or other outside aid toward their programs must submit a Disbursement Form and have their host program submit a Consortium Agreement to Student Financial Services.
 See "Processing Funds for Study Abroad" for further instructions and required forms (procedures are the same for study in the United States as for study abroad).

 All students on academic leave will be billed for student health insurance and are required to file the on line waiver.
 For information about the waiver process see our website.

 Academic leave check list (all steps may not apply in all circumstances):